MicrosoftDocs/win32/desktop-src/VPC/ivmvirtualpc-setconfigurationvalue.md

 This method provides low-level access to any configuration value.
 It can be used to set configuration values for customer-defined keys.
 Be careful if you use this method to set system configuration values, because no error checking is performed on the configuration value.
 Also, some configuration values cannot be changed while a virtual machine is running.

 Configuration keys are located in the virtual machine's "Options.xml" file in XML format.
 The keys are stored in a hierarchical manner similar to the registry keys in Windows.
-To specify a specific subkey, a "key path" is constructed which specifies the various keys in a slash mark–delimited format.
+To specify a specific subkey, a "key path" is constructed which specifies the various keys in a slash mark delimited format.

 For example, to set the value of the "idle\_timeout" key located in the following key tree: